-Remarks: shells of Difflugia microclaviformis seem to be rare.
-I found this species only in the sediment of two ditches with Sphagnum contact in the nature reserve Naardermeer (north and south) in the Netherlands.
-Specimens on both locations were abundant and alive.
+Shells of Difflugia microclaviformis seem to be rare.
+I found this species only in the sediment of two ditches in the nature reserve Naardermeer (north and south) in the Netherlands.
+Specimens at both locations were abundant and alive.
 Between the typical specimens, with protuberances, also specimens with a smooth fundus were present (see the photo below).

 The variety described by Cash is probably identical with D. microclaviformis.
 Here is the description from Cash (1909):

 Var. curvata var. nov.

 Test pyriform, curved, with a short cylindrical neck, and a blunt mammillary protuberance on the crown; its two sides (as seen in one aspect) unequally convex; the pronounced curvature of the test produced by the outer surface from the crown downwards, for about three-fourths of the total length, being broadly convex whilst the opposite side is convex for only one half the total length, or less, and then carried downwards, concavely in outline, so as to form the narrow neck.
 (In another aspect of the test -that is, viewed with the broader convex surface towards the eye- the sides appear straight and approach each other gradually till they reach the abruptly-truncated mouth.
 In this aspect, moreover, the crown has a tendency towards the acuminate form, though the shell is not in the least compressed, and the coronal protuberance is slightly deflected from the longitudinal axis.)
 External surface overlaid with muddy particles, and opaque; consequently the protoplasmic contents of the test are invisible.
 Pseudopodia normal, few in number.